 Physiographic, geologic and climatic determinants of arid landforms and landforming processes.
 Rock weathering and weathering products under arid environments.
-Desert hillslopes and he initiation of channel networks; characteristics of desert hillslopes and the initiation of channel networks; characteristics of desert drainage nets.
+Desert hillslopes and hillslope processes.
+Geomorphic aspects of runoff on desert hillslopes and the initiation of channel networks; characteristics of desert drainage nets.

 Geomorphic aspects of desert streamfloods; forms of desert channels and floodplains.
 Desert playa regimes and the associated features of desert lake basins.
 Transport of sand and dust by wind and related aeolian landforms and surfaces.
-Inheritance in desert landscapes and geomorphic evidence of climatic change.
+Inheritance in desert land-scapes and geomorphic evidence of climatic change.
 Geomorphic aspects of accelerated wind and water erosion in deserts.
 Exercises in the photo-interpretation of desert landforms and in related geomorphic mapping.